 From the stunning Neuschwanstein-inspired architecture to the exquisite collections of art and antiques, this castle is truly a feast for the senses.

-11. Exploring the Redwood National and State Parks
+11. Redwood National and State Parks

 Welcome to the enchanting world of the Redwood National and State Parks.
 Embark on an adventure of a lifetime as you explore these marvels of nature spread across California’s northern coast.

 With acres and acres of unspoiled wilderness, towering trees reaching for the sky, and a wide variety of fauna to discover, the Redwood Parks is an ideal destination for any nature lover.